Welder Career Information

 Many vocational schools, technical schools, and career colleges offer certificate, diploma, and associate degree programs in welding and related areas.
 Additionally, some universities offer bachelor's degree and even graduate degree programs in metallurgic engineering as well as other disciplines requiring a high level of technical skill and knowledge.

-You could also join a local union that offers the option of earning while you learn through an apprenticeship program, which is a combination of hands-on training and classroom-based education.
+You could also join a local union that offers the option of earning while you learn through an apprenticeship program, which is a combination of hands-on training and classroom-based education that is designed to lead to welder certification.

 Regardless of the type of education that you plan to obtain, landing a job often comes down to certification preparation.
 While many employers require a formal education in addition to certification, the majority of employers will focus on the credentials earned by actual weld testing as well as the qualification tests included as part of a hands-on interview.